 Try to identify the emotion and describe it in as much detail as possible

 In my situation, I identified the emotion as frustration.
-When I feel frustrated, I tend to have less patience and raise my voice towards my kids when they misbehave or have a hard time listening.
+When I feel frustrated, I tend to have less patience and yell at my kids when they misbehave or have a hard time listening.
 Afterwards, it leads to regret.

 (Note: If you have a difficult time naming your emotion, a great resource of ‘feelings inventory’ can be found on The Center for NonViolent Communication website.)

-The second step might sound easy, but a practice I’ve mastered to avoid during my younger years.
-It’s to accept the emotion as it is.
-In the past, I turned towards distractions to mask negative emotions.
-The avoidance only exacerbated the burgeoning pain which one day came crashing down on me.
-Therefore, it’s important to accept our feelings as they open the window to our needs.
+The second step might sound easy, but a practice I’ve mastered to avoid in my younger years.
+Accepting the emotion as it is.
+In the past, I distracted myself with ‘busyness’ to mask negative emotions.
+At times, I’ve turned to alcohol to numb the pain.
+The avoidance only exacerbated the heavy emotions which one day came crashing down on me.
+When we are open to our feelings as they reveal a window to our needs.

 Don’t try to push back against these emotions.
 Accept that they are here, that they are trying to communicate something to you, and understand that you are about to take steps to act on that information.

-In accepting frustration, I simply admit the feeling.
+In accepting frustration, I simply allow myself to feel it.
 No denial or pushing it aside.
-Welcoming the feeling of frustration instead of running away from it was a liberating experience.
+Welcoming the feelings of frustration instead of running away from it was a liberating experience.

 Step three was a difficult thing to do – to appreciate the negative emotion.
 Being grateful for an emotion that doesn’t make me feel good was a hard concept to grasp.